sorgerlab/indra/CONTRIBUTING.md

 -------
-Instead of using `print` for printing information to stdout, use the `logging` module to first create an approproately named logger, as for instance `logger = logging.getLogger('my_submodule')` and then use the appropriate level of logging (typically debug, info, warning or error) with the logger object to print messages.
+Instead of using `print` for printing information to stdout, use the `logging` module to first create an approproately named logger, as for instance `logger = logging.getLogger(__name__)` and then use the appropriate level of logging (typically debug, info, warning or error) with the logger object to print messages.
 The configuration of the logging format is uniform across INDRA without further configuration needed for each individual logger instance.
+In addition, by using `__name__` to instantiate the logger, the hierarchy of logger objects across the module is maintained making it easier to control logging at various levels.
+Loggers not using `__name__` should only be used under special circumstances, for instance, if the file is likely to be run as a standalone script rather than imported.

 New dependencies
 ----------------